jackvial/processing-100-million-row-csv-in-memory/README.md

         - Available data types
         - Populating buffer, data views, zero-copy
         - How to store strings using a dictionary and index
+6. Why is ArrayBuffer so much more memory efficient than Array of objects?
 5. Grouping and summing the data example
 6. Drop duplicates example, need more data in memory
 7. Wouldn't it be nice if there was a library that done all of this.
 Introduce Simple Columnar DataFrame Library.
 Why not use lodash?